syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 Dim headersFooters As WHeadersFooters = section.HeadersFooters

-'Consider that OddHeader & OddFooter are applied to this document
+'Consider that OddHeader and OddFooter are applied to this document

-'Iterate through the text body of OddHeader & OddFooter
+'Iterates through the text body of OddHeader and OddFooter

 IterateTextBody(headersFooters.OddHeader)